gabsprates/nx/docs/nx-cloud/reference/assignment-rules.md

 # Assignment Rules

 Assignment rules allow you to control which tasks can run on which agents.

-Save on agent costs by provisioning different sizes of agents to suite the individual needs of your tasks.
-Ensure resource intensive targets like `e2e-ci` and `build` have what they need by using larger agents and with a specified parallelism.
-Lighter tasks like `lint` and `test` can run on smaller agents.
+- Save on agent costs by provisioning different sizes of agents to suit the individual needs of your tasks.
+- Ensure resource intensive targets like `e2e-ci` and `build` have what they need by using larger agents and with a specified parallelism.
+- Lighter tasks like `lint` and `test` can run on smaller agents.

 Assignment rules are defined in `yaml` files within your workspace's `.nx/workflows` directory.
 You can use assignment rules with self-hosted agents or with [dynamic Nx agents](/ci/features/dynamic-agents).
 Note that additional configuration is required when using self-hosted agents.

 ## How to Define an Assignment Rule

-Each assignment rule has one of the following properties that it matches against tasks: `projects`, `targets`, and/or `configurations`.
-You can provide a list of globs to match against the tasks in your workspace.
+Each assignment rule has at least one of the following properties that it matches against tasks: `projects`, `targets`, and/or `configurations`.
+You can provide a list of globs to match against any of these properties in your workspace.
 It also has a list of possible [agent types](/ci/reference/launch-templates) that tasks with the matching properties can run on.
 Rules are defined in yaml like the following:

 {% tabs %}
 {% tab label="Assignment rules with manual DTE" %}